|Affiliation||University of Glasgow|

 My interests in research software development lie mainly in promoting consideration of reproducibility and quality assurance, primarily for software in use in high performance computing.

-Since 2018 I lead the RSE group in ITS Research at Queen Mary University of London.
-The group supports research staff and students across all three of the university's faculties.
+In July 2022 I moved to the University of Glasgow to found and lead an RSE group in the College of Medical, Veterinary & Life Sciences.
+The group aims to support research staff and students across all schools of the college.
 A significant part of my role covers RSE outreach and promotion of development best practices.

 For software that I develop, which I still manage even as a group leader, I have a preference for using Fortran.
 I aim to show that it's possible to write good quality and modern Fortran code for practical research.
 Related to this, I encourage appropriate maintenance and development of so-called legacy code, so that researchers can reliably use and build on previously established software products.

 I'm involved in teaching programming and software development skills, including as a Software Carpentry instructor.
-Some teaching has been a joint undertaking with Research Software London, a regional RSE community.
+Some teaching previously had been a joint undertaking with Research Software London, a regional RSE community.

 My previous research experience is in mathematical biology and computational epidemiology.